kianryan/kianryan.github.io/_posts/2022-11-28-psion-sidecar-ppp-modem-and-terminal.md

     A month in to the project, smoke, heat, noise, project died.
 Refused to boot, made lots of heat if we tried.

-    A few weeks later [Les Pounder](https://bigl.es/) came to our rescue with a spare Pi Zero at Play Expo Blackpool.
+    A few weeks later [Les Pounder](https://bigl.es/) came to our rescue with a spare Pi Zero W at Play Expo Blackpool.
 Thank you.

     When we pulled the stack apart, we found the original Pi _wasn't_ dead, but the SD card _very_ much was, and the second Amigo Pro was making some interesting noises.
 The Pi wasn't making the heat, the SD card was.
 Fresh card and we were